niu-gdo/game-developers-library/docs/tutorials/unity-tutorials/first-step-series/unity-runner-1.md

 }
 ```

+???+ abstract
     Note that the `Transform.Rotate(Vector3)` method typically applies a rotation *additive to* the existing one, but since our assignment on line 17 overrides the previous rotation, the spin needs to be stored in a variable.

     We also so `Time.deltaTime` being used in a slightly different way here.
 If you increment a variable by `Time.deltaTime` each frame, that variable effectly acts as a stopwatch by accumulating the number of real-world seconds.

     Lastly, we also apply a random starting angle to the missile so that missiles added in the same frame are generally not in phase with each other, which may looks weirdly artifical.

 ---